 The Deployments feature gives you greater visibility of deployments by tracking and displaying CI/CD Pipelines against the Jira issues over a time scale.
 You can visualize the progress of a work-item as it moves through your deployment pipeline.

 To enable the Deployments feature, you’ll first need to integrate Jira Software with your CI/CD provider.
 Learn how to connect your CI/CD Pipelines with your project.

-For a next-gen software project, refer to Enable deployments.
+For a team-managed software project, refer to Enable deployments.

 Only project admins can enable and disable features on a project.